SEED-platform/seed/README-osx.md

     # homebrew
     brew install postgres
     # follow the post install instructions to add to launchagents or call manually with `postgres -D /usr/local/var/postgres`
-    # Skip the remaining Postgres instructions
+    # Skip the remaining Postgres instructions!

 Finish initializing the DB